raystack/siren/docs/docs/tour/2alerting_rules_subscriptions_overview.md

             - name: critical
               value: 195
 ```
-We defined a rule based on `CPU` template for namespace urn `odpf-ns` and provider urn `localhost-dev-cortex`.
+We defined a rule based on `CPU` template for namespace urn `gotocompany-ns` and provider urn `localhost-dev-cortex`.
 The rule group name is `cpuGroup` and there are also some variables to be assign to the template when the template is rendered.
 Let's upload the rule with Siren CLI.

 <Tabs groupId="api">
   <TabItem value="cli" label="CLI" default>